andrezeitz/muscle-gym-milestone-1/README.md

 * Result: TEST PASSED
    * It's very clear that the site is a gym buisiness providing number of service and visuals to show the customer what to expect.

 2. As a user, I want to be able to know how much the membership cost is.
-Result: TEST PASSED
 * Result: TEST PASSED
    * The cost of each membership is very clear and visual on the "Classes and Membership" side.